 Instructions

-- In a heavy bottom soup pot, add in the olive oil.
-Heat at medium-high until the oil starts to shimmer.
-Add in the carrots, celery and onion.
-Add in a pinch of salt.
+- Add the olive oil to a heavy-bottomed soup pot and heat over medium-high heat until it shimmers.
+Add the carrots, celery, onion, and a pinch of salt.
 Stir and sweat the mirepoix for 6 minutes.

-- Add in the zucchini and continue to cook for another 4-5 minutes.
-Add in the strained tomatoes, pulled pork and chicken stock.
+- Add the zucchini and continue to cook for another 4-5 minutes.
+Add the strained tomatoes, pulled pork, and chicken stock.
 Increase the heat to high.

-- Bring the soup to a boil for 1 minute, then reduce the heat to low.
-Simmer for 15 minutes.
+- Bring the soup to a boil for 1 minute, then reduce the heat to low and simmer for 15 minutes.

 - Turn off the heat.
-Add in the kale and stir to submerge.
-Add in the salt and pepper.
+Add the kale and stir to submerge.
+Add the remaining salt and pepper.

 - Taste.
 Adjust seasonings and taste again.